 Everyone wants great, high-quality sound from their audio system.
-Usually people want a sound that fills the room and has a deep bass, a clear treble, and a rich middle range.
+Usually, people want a sound that fills the room and has deep bass, clear treble, and rich middle range.
 The sound quality should not deteriorate when you crank up the volume, and you certainly don’t want insane vibrations, static hiss, or smoke to come out of the speakers!

 In your quest for quality sound, speaker watts are one figure to understand and consider.
 Other important values are the speakers’ sensitivity and total harmonic distortion (THD).
 This article will help you interpret the manufacturer’s specifications to understand what a sound system will deliver.

 Decibels are a measure of loudness.
 This number is important when choosing speakers, especially if you like to listen at a high volume.
 Something to remember about decibels: For every 10-decibel increase, the noise is twice as loud, so small increases in decibel levels mean a big impact on your ears.

 Power in Watts (W): A watt is a measure of electrical power.
 As an amplifier processes sound, the output is measured in watts.
 All speakers have a maximum number of watts that they can cope with, and the manufacturer will tell you what this is.
 Make sure that the amp you use does not put out more power than your speakers can handle, or the speakers could be damaged.

 Usually, manufacturers provide two power figures for both amplifiers and loudspeakers:

 - RMS = the power an amplifier can put out over a long period

 - Peak = the power an amplifier can put out in short bursts.

 - Nominal power = what a speaker can handle long term without being damaged

 - Peak power = what a speaker can handle in short bursts without being damaged